 Most changes can be made either through the online service: My Business Account, if you are registered for this service, or by sending a letter to your tax centre.
-A change that cannot be done online is one related to recaptured input tax credits.
 You will need to send a letter to your tax centre following the guidelines above.
 Find your tax centre.

-If you had significant errors on your return, especially unreported amounts, you may want to consider filing any adjustments through the CRA’s voluntary disclosure program.
-Find more information.
+If you had significant errors on your return, especially unreported amounts, you may want to consider filing any adjustments through the CRA’s Voluntary Disclosure Program, which you can find more information.

 If you are having issues getting the correct information from your accounting software, or have noticed prior errors in your GST/HST filings, we would be please to help correct these returns, in addition to implementing an appropriate reporting system for you and your company.